 NI CompactDAQ and all NI C Series modules are constructed from A380 cast aluminum for a rugged system that can withstand operating temperatures from -20 °C to 55 °C and up to 30 g of shock.
-The rugged version of the Ethernet NI CompactDAQ chassis, NI cDAQ-9188XT, can withstand operating temperatures from -40 °C to 70°C and up to 50 g of shock.
+The rugged version of the Ethernet NI CompactDAQ chassis, NI cDAQ-9188XT, and the rugged NI CompactDAQ controller, NI cDAQ-9134, can withstand operating temperatures from -40 °C to 70°C and up to 50 g of shock.
 NI CompactDAQ was built to be used in the lab but not to necessarily stay there.
 With a rugged, flexible system such as NI CompactDAQ, you can reconfigure and move a single test system from place to place without having to purchase different equipment for every lab or test stand.
 The C Series modules are equally rugged and designed with spring-loaded latches to lock into place when installed in the chassis.
 The shock and vibration specifications are all tested on an NI CompactDAQ system with modules installed, so there is no worry of a module falling out or coming undocked under the specified conditions.
 For cable strain relief on the USB chassis, a locking USB cable with thumbscrew is included to prevent accidental disconnections during use.
 The rugged features of NI CompactDAQ help you quickly begin testing because less time is needed to prepare the instrumentation for the rigors of field testing.

 All C Series modules for NI CompactDAQ are NIST-traceable and available for factory calibration and verification.
-In addition to the standardized testing, accuracy specifications for NI CompactDAQ are reported over a 10 °C temperature window, helping to ensure that the reported accuracy you see in the data sheets and manuals is the accuracy you can expect when you actually put the system to use.
+In addition to the standardized testing, accuracy specifications for NI CompactDAQ are reported over a 10 °C temperature window, which helps to ensure that the reported accuracy you see in the data sheets and manuals is the accuracy you can expect when you put the system to use.
 Maximum specifications are also noted for guaranteed results anywhere within the operational envelope.